 Have you been charged with disorderly conduct in Texas?
 When you’re placed under arrest, the charges sometimes become secondary to your personal embarrassment and fear.
 However, regardless of how minor the charges may seem, you need a strong defense lawyer on your side, protecting your rights and preparing your defense.
 Disorderly conduct is considered a misdemeanor crime under Texas statutes; this doesn’t make the charges against you any less serious.
 You need a disorderly conduct lawyer on your side with experience bringing cases to trial and winning.
-Call 817-435-2909 now to speak with one of our team members at the Hampton Law Firm.
+Call 817-435-2909 now to speak with criminal lawyer Jeff Hampton at the Hampton Law Firm.
 We will schedule a free case review where you can discuss the details of your case with Jeff Hampton.

 How Does Texas Law Define Disorderly Conduct?

 Disorderly conduct is defined by Texas Penal Code § 42.01 Disorderly Conduct, as an intentional offense against public order and decency that disrupts peace.
 The Texas statutes elaborate further, identifying specific behavior that is classified as disorderly conduct, what is meant by a “public place”, and what constitutes “unreasonable noise”.
 Some of the more common allegations that stem disorderly conduct charges include:

 - Noise complaints

 - Vocalizing profane language or vulgar words loudly in a public place

 - Acting in a manner that is deemed a threat to others

 - Excessive noise in a public location or at a private residence that is not yours

 - Exposing genitalia in an effort to offend others in a public place